dhicks/p_curve/paper/paper.md

 | $N$       | num. studies in each run            | 20       |
 | $NN$      | num. runs for each condition        | 500      |

-Table: Parameter values used in the current simulation study {#tbl:params}
+Table: Base parameter values used in the current simulation study {#tbl:params}